-President and Chief Executive Officer, Ford Motor Company
+Previous President and Chief Executive Officer, Ford Motor Company

-Previously, Fields served as chief operating officer, Ford Motor Company, a position to which he was named in December 2012.
-In this role, and as CEO, Fields was responsible for overseeing Ford’s fastest global manufacturing expansion in 50 years and managing the most aggressive global product introduction schedule in the company’s history.
+Fields formerly served as chief operating officer, Ford Motor Company, a position to which he was named in December 2012.
+In this role, and as CEO, he was responsible for overseeing Ford’s fastest global manufacturing expansion in 50 years, and managing the most aggressive global product introduction schedule in the company’s history.
 Prior to this, Fields served as executive vice president, Ford Motor Company.
 He was named president, The Americas, in October 2005.

-Prior to this, he held a number of positions in both North America and South America, including managing director, Ford Argentina.
+Earlier in his career, he held a number of positions in both North America and South America, including managing director, Ford Argentina.

 Fields was elected to the IBM board of directors in January 2016.
 He also currently serves as chair of the US-China Business Council.